1jour1vin

 Wine rated (2021 guide) 95.5/100

-A bouquet of summer fruits that, as it rises to your nostrils, gives you the feeling of lying on a blanket in the middle of a field of wild grasses, caressed by the gentle warmth of the spring sun.
-On the palate, this is a sublime, finely crafted, indulgent wine with a mouthwatering crispness and perfectly lively tannins, leaving a slightly chalky finish on the palate.
-2028-2048
+A bouquet of summer fruits that, as it rises to your nose, makes you feel as though you’re lying on a blanket in the middle of a field of wildflowers, caressed by the gentle warmth of the spring sun.
+On the palate, a sublime, finely crafted, luscious wine with a mouthwatering crispness and perfectly lively tannins that leave a slightly chalky finish lingering on the palate.
+2028–2048

 Yves Beck